ds5678/IncreaseSaveSlotLimit/README.md

 ﻿# IncreaseSaveSlotLimit

-This is not fully tested.
-Use at your own risk.
-Beta testers welcome.

-Increases save slots to 999
+Increases save slots to 999 instead of the default 25.

+> Warning:
+> Removing this mod might cause you to lose saves if you have more than 25.
+> Use at your own risk.